No French Friday today, but how about falafel Friday?!

 The first thing you notice when approaching Liba’s truck is the line.
 This is not uncommon for food trucks and they usually move fast.
 And when you get to the front of the line you will be greeted by a smiling Gail (not Liba, but her owner).

-She is super friendly and will guide you through the ordering process, although it is fairly easy: small, large or in salad and then fries or no fries.
+She is super friendly and will guide you through the ordering process, although it is fairly easy: small, large, or in salad and then fries or no fries.
 She does value-packs which are appropriately named “a little love” and “a lot of love.”
 You can also order “just balls” which brings a giggle to the lips.

 But the fun doesn’t stop there because once you receive your order you get to embellish your falafel at the bar.
 Liba has a bar of toppings, all made fresh, that is out of this world.
-I could not get a photo because I did not want to disrupt the pace in which people were moving through the line, but I grabbed the available toppings from her website:
+I could not get a photo because I did not want to disrupt the pace at which people were moving through the line, but I grabbed the available toppings from her website:

 Roasted Eggplant in Tomato Sauce